 According to government statistics, over 100 Americans die in auto accidents every day.
 Each year, 6 million accidents occur and 2 million drivers sustain permanent injuries.
-If you are involved in a serious car accident, you need an experienced Tennessee auto accident attorney to take quick action for you and your loved ones.
+If you are involved in a serious car accident, you need an experienced Nashville car accident lawyer to take quick action for you and your loved one’s injuries and damages.
 At David Randolph Smith & Associates, our Nashville car wreck lawyers stand ready to represent you and take the steps necessary to obtain the best outcome for your case.

-We have successfully handled fatality and serious injury in auto, motorcycle, and tractor-trailer accident cases in Tennessee, Georgia, Kentucky, and Alabama, resulting in multi-million-dollar settlements and judgments.
-The personal injury lawyers and Nashville car wreck attorneys at our firm represent victims of all kinds of accidents, including truck accidents, ATV crashes, motorcycle wrecks, and boating accidents.
+We have successfully handled fatality and serious injuries and damages in auto, motorcycle, and tractor-trailer accident cases in Tennessee, Georgia, Kentucky, and Alabama, resulting in multi-million-dollar settlements and judgments.
+The Nashville car accident lawyers at our firm represent victims of all kinds of accidents, including truck accidents, ATV crashes, motorcycle wrecks, and boating accidents.
 If you were involved in an auto accident in Tennessee, Georgia, Kentucky, or Alabama, call the Nashville auto accident attorneys at David Randolph Smith at (615) 742-1775.

 Choosing Your Nashville Car Wreck Lawyer

 Time is of the essence when filing an accident claim.
 Actions taken shortly after an auto accident often have a dramatic effect on the outcome of litigation.
 A claim’s success often depends on immediately taking steps to preserve physical evidence, investigate the accident scene, and gather witness statements.
-If you are involved in an auto accident, it is vital to choose Nashville car wreck lawyers that is willing to move quickly to take these necessary steps.
+If you suffered injuries or damages in an auto accident, it is vital to choose Nashville car accident lawyers that is willing to move quickly to take these necessary steps.
 Here are several factors to consider when seeking quality legal representation:

 - Your auto accident attorney should be ready to investigate quickly, on short notice.